tarunsachdeva/blog/_posts/2018-12-30-changing-investment-stack-part-2.markdown

 I won't go into the details of my new allocation, but it is a combination of [mostly] equities and some cash to give me flexibility to buy more.

-**Step 3: Setup Your New Target Asset Allocation**
+**Step 3: Setting Up Asset Allocation**

-This was a two step process - selling the old and buying the new.
+This was a two step process - selling the old stocks/bonds and using those proceeds, buying the same amount of the new.

 I decided not to market time and made all my sell orders almost as soon as the transfer between brokerages was complete.
 The buy process is taking a little bit longer, primarily because of the recent activity in the market.
 I had a conversation recently ([and wrote about]({{ site.baseurl }}{% post_url 2018-12-08-entering-bear-markets %})) entering bear markets as an amateur investor.

 This was a long and drawn out process - especially because it was my first time and I was extra cautious.
 I learned a lot along the way and am looking forward to taking greater control of my investments.